Skip to main content

 eos gym member getting help from a personal trainer

-Strength training at the gym can feel intimidating at first, but it’s one of the best places to build confidence and get full-body results.
-If you’re new to using equipment, start with machines—they help guide your movements and add stability so you can focus on form and safety.
+Strength training at the gym can feel intimidating at first, but it’s one of the best places to build confidence and achieve full-body results.
+If you’re new to using gym equipment, start with machines that guide your movements and add stability so you can focus on proper form.

 Tips for training safely at the gym: